Trabectedin is also known as Yondelis®. It is used to treat soft tissue sarcoma and sometimes ovarian cancer.

-Trabectedin is usually given in combination with liposomal doxorubicin.
-You have the treatment every three weeks.
+You usually have trabectedin in combination with another chemotherapy drug called liposomal doxorubicin.
+You have this treatment every three weeks.

 Your doctor can give you drugs to help control some side effects.
 It is important to take them exactly as your nurse or pharmacist explains.
 This means they will be more likely to work for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, most side effects start to improve.

 Serious and life-threatening side effects

 Some cancer treatments can cause severe side effects.
 Rarely, these may be life-threatening.
 Your cancer doctor or nurse can explain the risk of these side effects to you.

 Your nurse will give you telephone numbers for the hospital.
 If you feel unwell or need advice, you can call them at any time of the day or night.
 Save these numbers in your phone or keep them somewhere safe.

 We cannot list every side effect for this treatment.
 There are some rare side effects that are not listed.
 You can visit the electronic Medicines Compendium (eMC) for more detailed information.

 Some people have an allergic reaction while having this treatment.
 Signs of a reaction can include:

 - feeling dizzy